Web Page Comments & Letting Users Leave Them

 - Comments with links can potentially divert your traffic;

-- Attracting too many spammy blog comments that make SEO rankings suffer; and
+- Attracting too many spammy blog comments will cause SEO rankings to suffer and

-Giving people a space to voice their opinions is all well and good.
-But if you aren’t careful, you may get spambots mixed into conversations with human commenters.
-So it’s best to be in control of your comments sections.
+Giving visitors a space to voice their opinions can add to their experience.
+However, you may mix up spam bots and human commenters if you aren’t careful.
+Thus, it’s best to be in control of your comments section.

-Of course, you can’t control human opinion.
-But you can weed out spam comments that don’t contribute to serious discussions on the web page.
-For instance, WordPress has the Akismet plugin, which catches spam.
+You can’t control human opinion, but you can weed out spam comments that don’t contribute to serious discussions.

 It’s vital to give new user comments the once-over before allowing them on the website.
-Of course, filtering out spam generally cuts down on a large chunk of comments.
+Filtering out spam generally cuts down on a large chunk of comments.
 However, once you’re done, you’ll be left with comments from humans.
-To moderate these, you have to check whether or not they’re worth publishing on the blog.
+To moderate these, you must check whether they’re worth publishing on the blog.

-- Is the comment (specifically) relatable to the blog page’s topic?
+- Is the comment relatable to the blog page’s topic?

 - Also, is it valuable to your site and its users?

-With these criteria in mind, now you’re equipped to handle your spam comments!
-In general, spam comments are easy to find as they tend to look odd compared to comments from human website visitors.
-So if comments look like bots made them, they probably are.
-Plus, you might find it in your best interest not to publish comments from visitors who aren’t that invested in your content.
+With these criteria in mind, you can handle your spam comments!
+If comments look like bots made them, they probably are.
+Also, you might find it in your best interest not to publish comments from visitors who aren’t invested in your content.

 - Does the comment contain strange links?